 On a cold morning last Friday, 20 students from south London made their way to Westminster Bridge.
 They walked stoically in single file.
 Each carried in their arms a human dummy – some dressed in school uniforms, others in pyjamas.
 Every dummy had a noose looped around its neck, with the remaining length of rope coiled around the students' arms.

 As the students approached the space above the second arch, they stopped and looped their respective piece of rope through a hole in the bridge wall.
 One by one, the dummies were lowered down – each representing a child who took their own life in London in 2017.
 All 20 of the students involved have either attempted or considered suicide before the age of 18.

 "It felt really overwhelming," 17-year-old Jaz told me of the action.
-She was one of the students on the bridge and is co-chair of Crazy Talk, a group of young people with lived experience of mental health issues.
+They were one of the students on the bridge and is co-chair of Crazy Talk, a group of young people with lived experience of mental health issues.
 "I was looking at the rope and thinking how close I was to taking my own life."

 The demonstration underpins a growing crisis in London, and more widely across the country.
 In the last five years in London alone, the youth suicide rate has increased by 105 percent.
 In 2017, 165 young people took their own lives in the UK – including the 20 represented on Westminster Bridge.

 In the UK, 850,000 children and young people – one in ten – have a diagnosable mental health condition.
 It's estimated that 20 percent of adolescents in any given year will experience a mental health problem.
 Studies show that 50 percent of mental health problems are established by age 14, with 75 percent established by age 24.